-Morgan Chu was named The Outstanding Intellectual Property Lawyer in the United States in the first Chambers USA Awards for Excellence, 2006.
-Chambers USA has described Morgan as “beyond doubt the most gifted trial lawyer in the USA” who “delivers staggering results for clients.”
+Chambers USA has described Morgan Chu as “beyond doubt the most gifted trial lawyer in the USA” who “delivers staggering results for clients.”

-Morgan was co-managing partner of the firm for a maximum two terms from 1997 to 2003 and is presently chair of the Litigation group.
+Morgan was co-managing partner of the firm for a maximum two terms from 1997 to 2003 and is presently chair of the Litigation practice group.

 Morgan joined Irell & Manella LLP as an associate in 1977 and became a partner in 1982.

-Morgan was lead trial counsel in some of the world’s largest—and, in some cases, precedent-setting—verdicts, judgments and settlements, resulting in actual payments totaling over $5 billion, including:
+Morgan was lead trial counsel in some of the world’s largest—and, in some cases, precedent-setting—verdicts, judgments and settlements, resulting in actual payments totaling more than $9 billion, including: